CTS-NL/CTS-NL.github.io/pages/code-of-conduct.md

 ---
 layout: page-fullwidth
 subheadline: "CTS-NL"
 title: "Code of Conduct"
 teaser: ""
 header:
   image: "logo.png"
   pattern: "header-texture.png"
 permalink: "/conduct/"
 ---

-All attendees, speakers, sponsors and volunteers at our meetups, in our Slack Channel and on our Facebook group are required to agree with the following code of conduct.
-The executive members will enforce this code throughout all our events, Facebook group and our Slack channel.
+All attendees, speakers, sponsors and volunteers at our meetups, in our Discord, and on our Facebook group are required to agree with the following code of conduct.
+The executive members will enforce this code throughout all our events, Facebook group and our Discord.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 ## Need Help?

 Contact a member of the executive or organizer of any event.
-In Slack, the executive can be identified by the crown next to their names.
+In Discord, the executive can be identified by the role next to their names.
 The executive can also be reached by email at contact@ctsnl.ca.

 ## Purpose